Maximilian-Winter/Bite-Programming-Language/README.md

 # CLI

-The `Bite.Cli` project outputs an executable `bitevm.exe` that will compile and run a set of files in the specified location or start an interactive REPL session.
+The `Bite.Cli` project outputs an executable `bitevm.exe` that will compile and run a set of files in the specified location or start an interactive REPL session, when given no commandline options.

 ```
 USAGE: